iamty7/Distributed-Group-Membership/README.md

 java DGM_FP 3
 ```

 Note: 3 represents for the message loss rate.
 You can choose to input 10 or 30 instead.
+If a failure is detected, it will be recorded in the log file.